mikebolt/BasicSplitter/README.md

 - PaymentSplitter is usually more expensive to use.
 See below.
 - PaymentSplitter keeps the recipient (payee) addresses in storage.
 BasicSplitterUnrolled does not use any storage.
 Recipient addresses are hardcoded.
 - PaymentSplitter also keeps logs in memory.
-- PaymentSplitter supports arbitrary splits but BasicSplitter does not (this will be added later)
+- Both PaymentSplitter and BasicShareSplitterUnrolled support arbitrary shares.
 - PaymentSplitter requires one call to "release" for each recipient address.
 BasicSplitter only requires one call to "splitEther" to send the payment to all recipients.
 - PaymentSplitter is not configurable.
 BasicSplitter uses a preprocessor to produce a custom contract.

 ## Gas costs

-These gas costs estimated in a local development environment.
+These gas costs were estimated in a local development environment.

 ```
 token transfer gas cost: 52157